 Pets with chronic kidney disease or renal failure can be symptom-free for a very long time; then suddenly you might notice that your dog seems to drink and urinate more frequently.
 Other signs, including shaking, might follow as the damage progresses rapidly.
-While you can’t cure it, you can manage renal disease, which will allow you to offer your dog the best quality of life possible.
+While you can’t cure it, you can manage renal disease,with therepy and treatments like furosemide, allowing you to offer your dog the best quality of life possible.

 7. Addison’s disease

 Dogs with Addison’s disease lack sufficient cortisol.
 Signs of Addison’s include loss of energy and strength, gastrointestinal problems, and little or no appetite.
 Trembling is another symptom.
 Addison’s is often misdiagnosed, which can lead to more severe problems.
 If your dog seems chronically ill and undernourished, talk to your doctor about all the possible causes to ensure that, if it is Addison’s, treatment can be given as soon as possible.

 8. Advanced age

 Unfortunately, aging dogs are at increased risk for disorders that cause trembling and cognitive deterioration.
 You can’t reverse the decline, but you can work with your vet to find therapies and treatments, like Deramaxx, Rimadyl (aka Carprofen), or Dasuquin, that will help reduce discomfort and support your pet during the senior years.

 What's Your Dog's Ideal Weight?